ritiksingh-01/SkillBridge/README.md

 - **GitHub:** [@ritiksingh-01](https://github.com/ritiksingh-01)
 - **LinkedIn:** [Ritik Singh](https://linkedin.com/in/ritik-singh)

-> If you love SkillBridge, ⭐ star the repo, 🍴 fork it, 🐛 report bugs, or 💡 suggest features!
+> If you love SkillBridge, ⭐ star the repo and share it with others!

 ---